 Elizabeth provides administrative leadership for the Center.
 She oversees Center programming, administering various fellowship and grant programs and visiting professorships, including a U.S. Department of Education National Resource Center grant, Foreign Language and Area Studies Fellowships, and the Tinker Visiting Professorship.
 She directs undergraduate and graduate degree programs, manages the Center’s budget, fundraising, and outreach, and supervises the administrative staff.
 She supports and advises the Director in developing and setting program priorities, in policy and decision making, in liaising with other units on campus, and in representing the Center on and off campus.
 She serves as an academic advisor for LAS degree candidates.

-At CLAS, Angela coordinates the Center's events and communications and provides administrative support for the Center’s interdisciplinary academic programs and student grants and fellowships.
-She manages the CLAS website, posts weekly emails to mailing lists and prepares and publishes the annual newsletter.
-She carries out academic-related procedures, including the annual Bulletin production, course scheduling, academic progress, and financial aid.
-She advises students on academic policies and procedures and financial aid matters.
+The Program Coordinator manages the Center's events and communications and provides administrative support for the Center’s interdisciplinary academic programs and student grants and fellowships.
+He/she manages the CLAS website, posts weekly emails to mailing lists and prepares and publishes the annual newsletter.
+The Program Coordinator carries out academic-related procedures, including the annual Bulletin production, course scheduling, academic progress, and financial aid.
+He/she advises students on academic policies and procedures and financial aid matters.

 Laura brings several years of experience to her role as CLAS Business Administrator, having worked for several Fortune 500 companies.
 Laura arrived at Stanford as a student spouse and immediately fell in love with life on campus, where she eventually became the coordinator of programs for spouses and international families at the Bechtel International Center.
 She has taught Spanish classes at Bechtel and studied Portuguese.
 Her most recent work was related to the improvement of customer service and business relationships with corporate clients throughout Latin America for a high-tech company in Silicon Valley.
 Laura graduated with honors from La Salle University in Mexico City with a B.A. in business administration.
 She is fluent in English and Spanish.